jesseokeya/example-service/README.md

-# palindrome-service
+# example-service

-Palindrome service allows create, read, read all, and delete operations on messages.
+example-service allows create, read, read all, and delete operations on messages.
 Messages are evaluated to determine if they are palindromes.
 Only English is supported.

 ## Required Software